XRPLF/xrpl-hooks-ide/README.md

-# XRPL Hooks IDE
+# XRPL Hooks Builder

-This is the repository for XRPL Hooks IDE.
+This is the repository for XRPL Hooks Builder.
 This project is built with Next.JS

 ## General